-An individual may apply for enrollment as a Subscriber, and may also apply to enroll eligible Dependents, by submitting an application form at buykp.org/apply during the annual open enrollment period.
-If the Health Insurance Marketplace accepts the application, the Health Insurance Marketplace will notify the individual of the date coverage begins.
+An individual may apply for enrollment as a Subscriber, and may also apply to enroll eligible Dependents, by submitting an application form to us during the annual open enrollment period.
+If we accept the application, we will notify the individual of the date coverage begins.
 Membership begins at 12 a.m.
 PT of the effective date specified in the notice.